ScripterSugar/wdfp-extractor/README.md

 ## Recommended environments

-The tool only tested for limited use cases, thus should have various bugs or even crahses among other enviornments.
+The tool only tested for limited use cases, thus should has various bugs or even crahses among other enviornments.
 Basically this tool works best with modified, non-production adbd, which supports adb running as root permission and grants full access to data directory.

 To use this tool, your device should at least have file-listing access to the /data directory.